-On Wednesday, 2nd March we welcomed the Brighton Digital Women community to The Snug at the Three Jolly Butchers for this month’s meetup.
-March’s event had a great turn out as we were fortunate enough to be part of Spring Forward Festival’s programme of events.
+On Wednesday, 2nd March we welcomed the Brighton Digital Women community to The Snug at the Three Jolly Butchers.
+This event was part of Spring Forward Festival’s programme of events.

-Spring Forward Festival is a month long celebration of the role of women in digital culture – so very much in keeping with Brighton Digital Women’s aims to increase the representation of women within digital marketing.
+Spring Forward Festival is a month long celebration of the role of women in digital culture.
+We are delighted to have been included in the festival, the organisers of which share our aims to increase the representation of women in digital.

 Best Practice for Digital Project Management